Download free PDF

 Insulin Market Trends

-• This escalation of cases suffering from diabetes has increased the need for insulin as a critical treatment plan to manage blood sugar levels, especially for patients with diabetes type 1 and advanced stage type 2 diabetes.
+• This escalation in the number of patients suffering from diabetes has increased the need for insulin as a critical treatment option to manage blood sugar levels, especially for patients with type 1 diabetes and advanced-stage type 2 diabetes.

 Insulin Market Analysis

-Based on the type, the global market is segmented into human insulin and insulin analog.
-The insulin analog segment accounted for the highest market share and was valued at USD 22.3 billion in 2024.
-The market size of insulin analog segment was USD 18.3 billion in 2021, and USD 19.7 billion and USD 21 billion in 2022 and 2023, respectively.
+Based on the type, the insulin market is segmented into human insulin and insulin analog.
+The insulin analog segment accounted for the highest market share and was valued at USD 22.3 billion in 2025.

 • Insulin analogs dominate the market due to their unmatched effectiveness, safety, and greater compliance when compared to traditional human insulin.
-Insulin analogs are associated with lower risks of hypoglycemia, lower levels of postprandial glucose excursions, better patient adherence, greater patient outcomes, and higher satisfaction with treatment.
+Insulin analogs are associated with lower risks of hypoglycemia, lower levels of postprandial glucose excursions, better patient adherence, greater quality of life, and higher satisfaction with treatment.

 • Insulin analogs provide dosing flexibility, which may improve patient satisfaction and adherence to therapy, and are easy to administer.
 Also, long-acting insulin analogs, particularly insulin detemir, are associated with less weight gain.

-• In addition, compared with regular human insulin, insulin analog offers the advantages of faster subcutaneous absorption, an earlier and greater insulin peak, and a shorter duration of action.
+• In addition, compared with regular human insulin, insulin analogs offer the advantages of faster subcutaneous absorption, an earlier and greater insulin peak, and a shorter duration of action.

 • Further, the introduction of biosimilar insulin analogs has greatly broadened the demographic and geographic acceptance, thus enhancing the utilization of these therapies.